Many words for culture

 About them.
 About us.

-As Americans, as Germans within their respective cultures, separate from each other, they have a common understanding, have common beliefs.
-Beliefs which are critical to the stability of their societies, to the stability of the companies rooted in their societies.
+But, consider this: capable Americans, capable Germans can switch at any time from one company to another company within their national culture, within their national business culture without a problem.
+How is this possible?
+They have common – or near common – beliefs.
+Beliefs which are critical to the stability of their societies and critical to the stability of the companies companies which are rooted in their societies.

 North.
 South.
 East.
 West.